Skip to content

 Runner(checkers, debug=False).run()

-This inspection will scan the host restart events in the last 15 minutes.
-Once a restart occurs, the intelligent inspection will generate a corresponding event.
-In the operation menu on the right side of the intelligent inspection list, click the View Related Events button to view the corresponding abnormal events.
+This inspection scans for HOST restart events within the last 15 minutes.
+Once a restart occurs, Intelligent Inspection generates the corresponding event.
+Under the operations menu on the right side of the Intelligent Inspection list, click the View Related Events button to see the corresponding abnormal events.

 image